-The Respondent did not comment on the Complainant's request for the language of the proceeding be English but sent email communications in Chinese.
+Meanwhile, it is noted that the Respondent objected to the Complainant's request for the language of the proceeding to be English and requested that Chinese be the language of the proceeding.

-In exercising its discretion to use a language other than that of the registration agreement, the Panel has to exercise such discretion judicially in the spirit of fairness and justice to both parties, taking into account all relevant circumstances of the case, including matters such as the parties' ability to understand and use the proposed language, time and costs (see WIPO Overview 3.0, section 4.5.1).
+In exercising its discretion to use a language other than that of the registration agreement, the Panel must exercise such discretion in the spirit of fairness and justice to both parties, taking into account all relevant circumstances of the case, including matters such as the parties' ability to understand and use the proposed language, time, and costs (see WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 4.5.1).